aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 <details>
 <summary>Click to go through this step</summary>

-Sorry we can't automate those step yet :cry:
+Sorry we can't automate these steps yet :cry:

 #### Enable SSO